PandasThumb/pandasthumb.github.io/_posts/2023/2024-12-19-dembskiewert1.md

 <p>&nbsp;</p>

-I have been reading the 2nd edition of <em>The Design Inference: Eliminating Chance Through Small Probabilities</em> and wanted to give some reactions to it, having reached the end of the chapter on "Specified Complexity".
+I have been reading the new 2nd edition of <em>The Design Inference: Eliminating Chance Through Small Probabilities</em> and wanted to give some reactions to it, having reached the end of the chapter on "Specified Complexity".
 This new edition adds Winston Ewert as the second author.
-Unlike the 1998 first edition, which was published by Cambridge University Press, this "Revised and Expanded" edition is published by Discovery Institute Press.
-It is available rather inexpensively, for a book of 582 pages, in a paperback edition and in a Kindle edition.
+Unlike the 1998 first edition, which was published by Cambridge University Press, this "Revised and Expanded" 25th anniversary 2nd edition is published by Discovery Institute Press.
+For a book of 582 pages, it is available rather inexpensively, in a paperback edition and in a Kindle edition.
 (Its cover illustration shows the faces on Mount Rushmore, as an example of a design inference).

-William Dembski's original Design Inference argument involved our seeing a pattern in nature, in an organism, that embodied what he called Specified complexity.
-Its argument became better known as a result of Dembski's 2002 book <em>No Free Lunch: Why Specified Complexity Cannot be Purchased Without Intelligence".</em> This was much invoked at the time of the Kitzmiller vs. Dover School Board trial in 2005.
+William Dembski's original Design Inference argument involved our seeing a pattern in nature, in an organism, that embodied what he called Specified Complexity.
+Its argument became better known as a result of Dembski's 2002 book <em>No Free Lunch: Why Specified Complexity Cannot be Purchased Without Intelligence".</em> This was much invoked as a major argument for Intelligent Design at the time of the 2005 Kitzmiller vs. Dover School Board trial.

+The Specified Complexity argument involves genotypes arrayed on a scale.
+A scale of what, we will be discussing.

 Improbable on a scale (what?)
-Improbable that one that good would occur even once in the history of the universea What is scale of "goodness"?
+Improbable that one that good would occur even once in the history of the universe.
+What is scale of "goodness"?
 Adaptation?
 Fitness?
 Something that evolution achieves?